Leela: I love every living creature.

 - Many languages, including Dutch and German, have the same word for "friend" and "girlfriend/boyfriend".
 In Dutch, the diminutive is commonly used to distinguish between the two, but it's still very common to get confused.

-- The Hebrew term for boyfriend/girlfriend is "the friend."
+- The Hebrew term for boyfriend/girlfriend is "the friend" (hakhaver/a).
 This can lead to confusion for people with only rudimentary Hebrew.

 - In German, the two are distinguished by "friend" being 'a friend' whereas "boyfriend/girlfriend" is 'my friend'.
 Forgetful slip-ups on the part of non-native German speakers is pretty common.